 A Day Of Fun In The Yard

 Who said you even have to go anywhere?!

 If you have the luck of having a yard large enough to have lots of fun in, then lots of fun awaits!
-One of the most successful and popular party alternatives is to celebrate your kids birthday in your yard.
+One of the most successful and popular party alternatives is celebrating your kid’s birthday in your yard.

-Familiar with their surroundings, you can make it a very happy birthday by thinking about investing in a new outside toy such as a swing or slide, and incorporate this into the best day for your baby.
+Invest in a new outside toy such as a swing or slide and incorporate this into the best day for your baby.

-This first year can still feel special if you ensure you have a loving home to celebrate this wonderful time together.
+The first year can still feel special if you ensure you have a loving home to celebrate this wonderful time.

 Plan A Photoshoot At Home

 Cuteness overload hits when you see a tiny kid in a cherub outfit or perching in a hollowed-out pumpkin (depending on when they were born).

 Not holding a party doesn’t mean you can’t mark the occasion with a special memory of a first birthday.
 A photoshoot can not only be good for mom or dad, but other family members can benefit from having a copy of the photos.

 Many photographers are happy to let you use your own props as well.
 Favorite toys or a piece of the birthday cake are good ideas that can make the shoot more personal to your little one.